pricee/cs1200-beginners-git-workshop/README.md

 To see all the files you've changed, type:

-`$ git status`
+`git status`

 To stage your changes to be committed, type:

-`$ git add .` OR
+`git add .` OR
-`$ git add [file name]` if you only want to commit certain files
+`git add [file name]` if you only want to commit certain files

 Then type the following command to commit the changes to your **local repository**.
 Your local repository is the git repository that is tracking the changes on your laptop only.
 Your **remote repository** is your Github repository, the one that saves all your changes online.

-`$ git commit -m "Add my name"` OR
+`git commit -m "Add my name"` OR
-`$ git commit` and type out your commit message in the text editor.
+`git commit` and type out your commit message in the text editor.
 If you do this one, make sure you set your default text editor to one you know how to use (vim can be tricky).
 [Here are instructions on how to do this](https://docs.github.com/en/get-started/getting-started-with-git/associating-text-editors-with-git)

 Once the changes are committed, let's push them to your Github repo.

-`$ git push`
+`git push`

 You should now see the changes on your Github repo.